emzy44/EmzyJS/README.md

 As a first version of a non-serious project, the code may not be optimized.

 **This is NOT suitable for production.
 You should'nt use EmzyJS other from experimentation purposes.**

+You can find the documentation inside the Wiki tab.